OMAR AL MUKHTAR:

 the early years of omar al mukhtar

-The early years of Omar Al Mukhtar were marked by poverty and harsh desert conditions, made harsher still by the early death of his parents.
+The early years of Omar Al Mukhtar were marked by poverty and harsh desert conditions, made harder still by the early death of his parents.

 -

-From 1906 onwards, Omar Al Mukhtar spent several intermittent tears at the Jabal Al Akhdar Lodge, the primary Senussi lodge for the Abid tribe, where he continued his Quranic studies, and took on a formative role as a Senussi Sheikh and arbiter of justice of the Abid tribe
+From 1906 onwards, Omar Al Mukhtar spent several intermittent years at the Jabal Al Akhdar Lodge, the primary Senussi lodge for the Abid tribe, where he continued his Quranic studies, and took on a formative role as a Senussi Sheikh and arbiter of justice of the Abid tribe.

 -